 Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

-Over the weekend I enjoyed a hike along the Appalachian Trail with a longtime friend from Boonton NJ.
-While meandering the rocky terrain peppered with hemlock and spruce, Barbara asked why some trees are evergreen and others are not.
+I always enjoy hiking along the Appalachian Trail with a longtime friend from Boonton, NJ.
+While meandering the rocky terrain peppered with hemlock and Spruce, Barbara asked why some trees remain evergreen and others don’t.
 Good question.
 Let’s ask the trees.

 White Pine is not shy about disrobing.

-Evergreen foliage, despite their name, doesn’t live forever.
+Evergreen foliage, despite its name, doesn’t live forever.
 During the fall, older needles die and fall off as well.
-Pine trees hold their needles from two to five years or more, depending on the species.
+Pine trees hold their needles for two to five years or more, depending on the species.
 Spruces generally hold onto their needles for five to seven years.
-Hence every autumn some evergreen needles are falling, though the process often goes unnoticed because only the innermost needles are affected.
-Except for Eastern White Pine (Pinus strobus) who are not shy about disrobing.
+Hence, every autumn, some evergreen needles fall.
+However, the process often goes unnoticed because only the innermost needles are affected, except for Eastern White Pine (Pinus strobus), which are not shy about disrobing.
 They hold their needles for only two years and have an open structure and less growth at the tip of their branches to hide the needles as they undress.

-Folks worry more about evergreen trees toppling over in high winds with snow loads.
-Understandably so, given last winter’s one-two-three nor’easter punch.
-The thing is, spruces grow slowly for sure-footedness “and statistically speaking, the danger of being blown over doesn’t increase significantly until the trees are more than eighty feet tall,” per Peter Wohlleben.
+Folks worry more about evergreen trees toppling in high winds with snow loads.
+Understandably so, given winters when we’ve endured nor’easter’s one-two-three punch.
+The thing is, spruces grow slowly for sure-footedness, “and statistically speaking, the danger of being blown over doesn’t increase significantly until the trees are more than eighty feet tall,” per Peter Wohlleben.

 So, the question isn’t why some trees remain evergreen.
 It’s how.
-And how is the miracle of nature’s resilience and ability to adapt, flourish, and provide respite for others.
+And “how” is the miracle of Nature’s resilience and ability to adapt, flourish, and provide respite for others.
 We have much to learn from trees.
 Garden Dilemmas?
-AskMaryStone@gmail.com
+AskMaryStone@gmail.com and your favorite Podcast App.

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary